slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"When a person can't find a deep sense of meaning, they distract themselves with pleasure."
 -- Viktor Frankl*

-> *"To live is the rarest thing in the world.
-Most people just exist."
--- Oscar Wilde*

 Hints: